-The Dan Shui Riverside Cycling Path is a popular, well-maintained cycling path in Taipei (for joggers as well) that starts at the Tam Sui MRT station and progresses through mangrove swamplands.
+The Dan Shui Riverside Cycling Path (also for joggers) is a popular, well-maintained cycling path in Taipei that starts at the Tam Sui MRT station and progresses through mangrove swamplands.

-► For more on keeping active in the city, have a read of See and Do in Taipei
+► For information on how expats can keep busy in the city, read See and Do in Taipei

 Are you an expat living in Taipei?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Taipei.
 Please contact us if you'd like to contribute.